Search-Based Path Planning in Interactive Environments among Movable Obstacles: Conclusion and Future Work

 \subsection{H-PAMO* Search}

-H-PAMO* is similar to PAMO* with the following differences. \textbf{First}, to simplify the presentation, H-PAMO* is developed as a single-objective algorithm, where all actions (either move or push) incur an action time, and H-PAMO* seeks to minimize the arrival time at the goal.
-As a result, all cost vectors $\vec{g},\vec{h},\vec{f}$ (Lines~\ref{alg:line:PAMO_init_label}, \ref{alg:line:PAMO_gen_label}, \ref{alg:line:PAMO_f_vec_calc}) becomes scalar values and the transition cost $\vec{c}$ is now a scalar representing the action time from one state to another. \textbf{Second}, H-PAMO* plans in a continuous space, there is no notion of graphs or cells.
+H-PAMO* is similar to PAMO* with the following differences. \textbf{First}, to simplify the presentation, H-PAMO* is developed as a single-objective algorithm, where all actions (either move or push) incur an action time, and H-PAMO* minimizes the arrival time at the goal.
+As a result, all cost vectors $\vec{g},\vec{h},\vec{f}$ (Lines~\ref{alg:line:PAMO_init_label}, \ref{alg:line:PAMO_gen_label}, \ref{alg:line:PAMO_f_vec_calc}) becomes scalar values and the transition cost $\vec{c}$ is now a scalar representing the action time from one state to another. \textbf{Second}, H-PAMO* plans in a continuous space.
 To compare and prune paths (FrontierCheck on Lines~\ref{alg:line:PAMO_check1}, \ref{alg:line:PAMO_check2} and UpdateFrontier on Line~\ref{alg:line:PAMO_updateFront}), H-PAMO* uniformly discretizes the workspace into mutually exclusive cells of size $\Delta x \times \Delta y \times \Delta\theta$, and every pose belongs to a unique cell.
 The state space $S$ is thus discretized into a grid $S_g$, where each cell is of size $(\Delta x \times \Delta y \times \Delta\theta)^{|V_{mo}|+1}$.
 When two paths end with states that belong to the same cell in $S_g$, H-PAMO* only stores the cheaper path and prunes the other.
-Here, $S_g$ is never created explicitly and any cell in $S_g$ is only created when a state in that cell is generated. \textbf{Third}, since H-PAMO* optimizes a single-objective, the arrival time, and there is no limit on the number of push actions, there is no SolutionCheck on Line~\ref{alg:line:PAMO_check1}, \ref{alg:line:PAMO_check2} in H-PAMO* any more. \textbf{Fourth}, to get successors, H-PAMO* consider a finite set of motion primitives, which are generated by sampling controls from the control space $\mathcal{U}$ and running forward simulation for each of the sampled control for a short amount of time $dt$.
+Here, $S_g$ is never created explicitly and any cell in $S_g$ is only created when a state in that cell is generated. \textbf{Third}, since H-PAMO* optimizes the arrival time, and there is no limit on the number of push actions, there is no SolutionCheck on Line~\ref{alg:line:PAMO_check1}, \ref{alg:line:PAMO_check2} in H-PAMO*. \textbf{Fourth}, to get successors, H-PAMO* considers a finite set of motion primitives that are generated by sampling controls from the control space $\mathcal{U}$ and running forward simulation for each of the sampled control for a short amount of time $dt$.
 When generating a successor, the interaction between the robot and the objects needs to be considered.
 In our implementation, we use Runge-Kutta 4th order method to integrate the $f_{dyn}$ to simulate the robot motion given the control, and use Box2D~\cite{box2d} to implement $f_{sim}$ to predict the motion of the objects when pushed by the robot. \textbf{Finally}, H-PAMO* terminates when the search finds a path that reaches the goal pose within a given tolerance $\epsilon_{goal} \in \mathbb{R}^3$.